 Personal Tutor provides welfare support as well as academic advice.
-You can find out who your Personal Tutor is by contacting the Student the Department, and can be contacted at k.devlin@gold.ac.uk

-Administration Officer Inga Tillere on 02079197850
+You can find out who your Personal Tutor is by contacting the Student Administration Officer Inga Tillere on 02079197850

-Senior Tutor Kate Devlin has overall pastoral responsibility for students in outside the academic/service department concerned, you can get in touch with Student Services (Student Centre, Richard Hoggart Building, 020 7919 7757).
+Senior Tutor Kate Devlin has overall pastoral responsibility for students in the outside the academic/service department concerned, you can get in touch with Student Services (Student Centre, Richard Hoggart Building, 020 7919 7757).
 Details of the specialist support provided by Student Services (including the counselling, disability and financial advice teams) can be found online: